johnpatrickmorgan/NavigationBackport/README.md

 ### Navigation functions

-Whether interacting with an `Array`, an `NBNavigationPath`, or a `Navigator`, a number of utility functions are available for easier navigation, such as:
+Whether interacting with an `Array`, an `FlowPath`, or a `Navigator`, a number of utility functions are available for easier navigation, such as:

 ```swift
 path.push(Profile(name: "John"))